Forge Home

 The Ruby net-ldap gem is required to communicate with LDAP.
 To install this use the following command: puppetserver gem install net-ldap.
 Version 0.11.0 or newer of net-ldap is required.

-In some environments, when ldapquery::query() is used on Puppet Server, an error like the following may appear.
+In some environments, when ldapquery::search() is used on Puppet Server, an error like the following may appear.

 Error while evaluating a Function Call